bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

        -->  logout.link.hidden=true
     ```

     Make sure to [set the right tenant admin username](multi-tenancy-and-tenant-configuration#toc2).
-It is recommended to also replace the value of the passphrase (property auth.passphrase).
+It is recommended to also replace the value of the passphrase (property auth.passphrase) which is used by the engine to verify the authentication request.
+The value must be the same as in the file bonita-tenant-sp-custom.properties.
     If you need some users to be able to log in without having an account on the IDP, you can authorize it by setting the property `saml.auth.standard.allowed` to true.
 Users will then be able to log in using the portal login page (/loging.jsp) provided they have a bonita account and their password is different from their username.

 3. In the tenant_engine folder of each existing tenant: “$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_engine/